 A small number of people treated with Nucala develop shingles due to an infection called Herpes Zoster.1

 These are not all the possible side effects of Nucala.
-Patients should talk to their doctor about what to expect with treatment with Nucala.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Nucala.

 Things to know